GITHUB-MSR/Personal_To-do_Website_with_spotify/README.md

 # Personal To-do Website with spotify
-📝🎵 I've developed a personal to-do website with Spotify, using HTML, CSS, and JavaScript.
+📝🎵 I've developed a personal to-do website with Spotify, using HTML, CSS, and JavaScript(Vue.js).
  It's a project I'm Time and Task Management ! 🚀🎸 #WebDev #CodingJourney 🤘

 Here you can see my website below 👇🏻